 One of the most impressive hikes in all of Hawaii is definitely the Alakai Swamp Trail.
-With 12 km and 400 meters of altitude, it is easy to do.
-However, you should bring enough time, because the path over muddy slopes often takes time.
+With 12 km and 400 meters of altitude, it is easy to achieve.
+However, you should plan for enough time because the path is sometimes muddy along the slopes.
 It is located near the rainiest point on earth, Mount Waialeale.
-There it rains 335 days a year.
+It rains 335 days a year here.
 So you have to be lucky to be able to walk the trail in the sun.

-After a detour to Kalalau Lookout, tackle the Pihea Trail high above the island.
+After a detour to the Kalalau Lookout, walk the Pihea Trail high above the island.
 The parking lot is at the end of Kokee Road, which leads from Waimea Canyon State Park into Kokee State Park.
-The trail, which is extremely slippery and muddy in places, leads us to the Alakai Swamp Trail at an elevation of about 1300 feet.
-The Alakai Swamp Trail leads through a huge high moor.
-Wooden footbridges prevent the trail from sinking into the swampy ground.
+The trail, which is sometimes extremely slippery and muddy, leads you to the Alakai Swamp Trail at an elevation of about 1300 feet.
+The Alakai Swamp Trail leads through a huge moor.
+Wooden runways prevent the trail from sinking into the swampy ground.

-First check at the Kokee Museum if you can hike the Alakai Swamp Trail that day, because it is sometimes too muddy due to rain.
-Then drive to Kalalau Lookout, where you can park the car.
-And then: first treat yourself to the spectacular view of the Kalalau Valley.
+Check at the Kokee Museum first if you can hike the Alakai Swamp Trail that day because it is sometimes too muddy due to rain.
+After that, drive to Kalalau Lookout, where you can park the car.
+And then: treat yourself to the spectacular view of the Kalalau Valley.

-Tip: If visibility is poor, it's worth waiting a quarter or half hour, as the clouds often clear away to reveal views of Kalalau Valley.
+Tip: If the visibility is poor, it's worth waiting 15-30 minutes.
+The clouds often clear and reveal views of Kalalau Valley.

-The path leads through wonderful small forests always uphill and downhill, sometimes there are large natural steps to overcome, sometimes you go on steel stairs.
-Pay attention to the signposts at forks in the road, as other paths cross from time to time.
-Of course you can also make side trips, e.g. along the Pihea Trail, if you have enough time and strength.
-Your destination is Kilohana Lookout.
+The path leads through wonderful small forests, always uphill and downhill, and sometimes there are large natural steps to overcome.
+Pay attention to the signs at forks in the road, as other paths cross from time to time.
+Of course, you can also make side trips, e.g. along the Pihea Trail if you have enough time and strength.
+Your destination is the Kilohana Lookout.

 The further you hike, the more marshy the area becomes.
-So you walk over wooden planks first in the forest, which later thins out.
-Next to the path start puddles and finally small lakes and ponds - you are in the Alakai swamp, which seems far from our "real life" like a scene from a fantasy film.
-At the very end there is a bench at Kilohana Lookout.
-Unfortunately, normally you can't see anything there, except fog.
-On a clear day the view is fantastic.
+At first, you walk over wooden crossings in the forest.
+Next to the path are puddles, small lakes and ponds - you are in the Alakai swamp, which seems far from our "real life" almost like a scene from a fantasy film.
+At the very end, there is a bench at Kilohana Lookout.
+Unfortunately, you usually can't see anything there except fog.
+On a clear day, the view is fantastic.
 You can see the green ridges of the mountains and over the entire North Shore to Hanalei.